saadwaseem/GPU-Programming/README.md

 - Verify CUDA device information and adjust GPU settings if needed.
 - For optimal performance, consider running the code on a machine with a compatible NVIDIA GPU.

-Feel free to contact me at saadwasem@gmail.com for any questions or issues related to the code.
+Feel free to contact me at saadwasem@gmail.com for data or any questions related to the project.